fdsprod/Jabbers-Soulslike-Anomaly-Mod/README.md

 **A**: No, but I guess you can also say..
 Not yet?
 I don't know what could be done that could help other than give extra minimalistic gear on respawn to help with things like radiation.
 This isn't exactly ideal, but I'm also open to suggestions.
 This mod should change how you play the game some, making an immediate focus on collecting some backup gear rather than progressing, so if you die to soon and can't seem to get a footing after due to how much harder norther starts can be, that' could be why.

 **Q**: I died in the middle of and anomaly I cannot get my gear back what do I do?
 **A**: First you can stop crying about it, that's the whole point of this mod...
-An actual consiquence for dying.
+An actual consequence for dying.
 If you died in a shit location, well... that sucks, go get some new gear and continue playing or start over, choice is yours.

 **Q**: I died and my weapon or armor is gone, how am I suppose to progress now?
 **A**: First grow a pair...next, deep breath, now use that big brain of yours and think.
 Listen, I am not going to play this game for you but here's a possible tip, find some companions.
 Also, if you have "Lost items found on NPCs" turned on, go look for that bitch, he's around.
 Also I used he, the females in Stalker told me their pronouns are he/him.